Moving to Thailand

 If you are thinking about moving to Thailand, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "I have just rented a lovely apartment in Hua Hin, Thailand.
 Hua Hin is about 3 hours south of Bangkok.
 A great location, on the coast with amazing golf courses.
 It's a modern city but not nearly as busy as Bangkok.
 All of the major hotels are here.
 There is a great mix of modern shopping malls and old markets.
 My apartment is small but there's just one of me.
 It's 33 sq. meters.
 A bedroom, combined kitchen/living room, and a bathroom with a big shower.
 The building is two years old.
 It's one block from the ocean and a five-minute walk to a gorgeous shopping mall with grocery store.
 There is a lovely pool and gym.
 I am paying 10,000 baht - as of October 2022 that's CDN$400 per month.
 I'm from Vancouver, Canada.
-A comparable apartment would be $2000 a month in Vancouver," remarked one expat in Thailand.
+A comparable apartment would be $2000 a month in Vancouver," explained one expat living in Thailand.

 Should I buy or rent a home in Thailand?